Lawyer for British IS bride says her baby may have died

 - Oregon man who survived snowbound off sauce packets for 5 days gets year of free Taco Bell

+Begum recently resurfaced in a refugee camp, and gave birth last month.

+Begum, now 19, told journalists that she wanted to raise her son in Britain, but the government revoked her citizenship.
+Begum told reporters that she had lost two other children to malnutrition and disease.

-Her Dutch jihadi husband, who is in a Kurdish-run detention center, said last week that he wanted to return to the Netherlands with Begum and their son.
+Her Dutch jihadi husband Yago Riedijk, who is in a Kurdish-run detention center, said last week that he wanted to return to the Netherlands with Begum and their son.

+British Home Secretary Sajid Javid said last month he had revoked Begum’s citizenship — even while saying he wouldn’t make a decision that would render a person stateless.
+Javid also confirmed that Begum’s son was a British citizen, though he said it would be “incredibly difficult” to facilitate the return of a child from Syria.

+Begum’s parents are from Bangladesh but her family says she isn’t a dual citizen.
+The family has said it plans to challenge Javid’s decision.